 The General Data Protection Regulation (GDPR) aims primarily to give control back to EU citizens and residents over their personal data while standardizing the regulatory environment of international business.
 It became enforceable on May 25, 2018.
-Our CISO, Sean Atkinson, shared some information about GDPR compliance in a webinar.
-This blog post addresses some questions that were raised by webinar attendees.
+Our CISO, Sean Atkinson, shares some information about GDPR compliance.

 What’s required by the GDPR?